 Scoping Report

-An environmental Impact Assessment Scoping Report shall include the following:
+A [] Scoping Report shall include the following:

 [. . .]

-(c) A description of what is known about the environmental setting, including human remains and/or Underwater Cultural Heritage, for the project (Contract Area and regional setting),
+(c) A description of what is known about the environmental setting, including [any] human remains and/or [objects [and sites] of an archaeological or historical nature][underwater cultural heritage sites] and/or human remains, for the project (Contract Area and regional setting);

 [. . .]

-(g) A brief description of the socioeconomic and sociocultural aspects of the project
+(g) A [] description of the socioeconomic and sociocultural aspects of the project [including sociocultural uses of the Mining Area (e.g., traditional navigation routes, migratory paths of culturally significant marine species, sacred sites and waters associated with ritual or ceremonial activities of Indigenous Peoples and local communities);]